-- 11. All staff, direct support volunteers, and direct support consultants shall be trained and show evidence of competence in the following: - a.
+- 12. All staff, direct support volunteers, and direct support consultants shall be trained and show evidence of competence in the following: - a.
 Orientation requirements are specified for all staff and are provided prior to direct contact with individuals and are as follows: - i.
 The purpose, scope of services, supports, care and treatment offered including related policies and procedures; - ii.
 HIPAA and Confidentiality of individual information, both written and spoken; - iii.
 Rights and Responsibilities of individuals; - iv.
-Requirements for recognizing and reporting suspected abuse, - neglect or exploitation of any individual: - 1.
-To the DBHDD; - 2.
-Within the organization; - 3.
-To appropriate regulatory or licensing agencies; and, - 4.
-To law enforcement agencies. - b.
+Requirements for recognizing and mandatory reporting suspected abuse, neglect or exploitation of any individual: - a) To the DBHDD; - b) Within the organization; - c) To appropriate licensing agencies (Healthcare Facility Regulation) and for in home services (Adult Protective Services); and - d) To law enforcement agencies. - b.
 Within the first sixty (60) days from date of hire, all staff having direct contact with individuals shall receive training in the following which shall include, but not be limited to: - i.
 Person centered values, principles and approaches; - ii.
-A Holistic approach to care of the individual - iii.
+A Holistic approach for providing care, supports and services for the individual; - iii.
 Medical, physical, behavioral and social needs and characteristics of the individuals served; - iv.
-Human Rights and responsibilities (); - v.
+Human Rights and Responsibilities (\); - v.
 Promoting positive, appropriate and responsive relationships with persons served, their families and stakeholders; - vi.
-The utilization of: - 1.
-Communication Skills (); - 2.
-Applied Behavior Analysis () and - 3.
-Crisis intervention techniques to de-escalate challenging and unsafe behaviors () - vii.
-Nationally benchmarked techniques for safe utilization of emergency interventions of last resort (if such techniques are permitted in the purview of the organization); - viii.
-Ethics, cultural preferences and awareness; - ix.
-Fire safety () - x.
-Emergency and disaster plans and procedures () - xi.
-Techniques of Standard Precautions, including: - 1.
-Preventative measures to minimize risk of HIV; - 2.
-Current information as published by the Centers for Disease Control (CDC); and - 3 Approaches to individual education. - xii.
-First aid and safety; - xiii.
-BCLS includes both written and hands on competency training is required. - xiv.
-Specific individual medications and their side effects (). - c.
-A minimum of 16 hours of training must be completed annually to include the trainings noted by an asterisk () in 11.b. (iv); 11.b (iv, vi, ix, x, xii). - 12.
+The utilization of: - a) Communication Skills (\); - b) Behavioral Support and Crisis Intervention techniques to de-escalate challenging and unsafe behaviors (\); - c) Nationally benchmarked techniques for safe utilization of emergency interventions of last resort (if such techniques are permitted in the purview of the organization) (\); and - d) The Georgia Crisis Response System (GCRS). - vii.
+Ethnics, cultural preferences and awareness; - viii.
+Fire safety (\); - ix.
+Emergency and disaster plans and procedures (\); - x.
+Techniques of Standard Precautions, including: - a) Preventative measures to minimize risk of HIV; - b) Current information as published by the Centers for Disease Control (CDC); and - c) Approaches to individual education. - xi.
+First aid and safety; - xii.
+BCLS including both written and hands on competency training is required; - xiii.
+Specific individual medications and their side effects (\); - xiv.
+Suicide Prevention Skills Training (such as AIM, QPRP); and - xv.
+Ethics and Corporate Compliance training is evident. - c.
+A minimum of 16 hours of training must be completed annually to include the trainings noted by an asterisk (\) in 11.b. (iv, vi, viii, ix, x, xiii). - 13.
 The organization details in policy by job classification: - a.
 Training that must be refreshed annually; - b.
-Additional training required for professional level staff;
+Additional training required for professional level staff; and - c.
+Additional training/recertification (if applicable) required for all other staff. - 14.
+Regular review and evaluation of the performance of all staff is documented and conducted:

-- c.
-Additional training/recertification (if applicable) required for all other staff. - 13.
-Regular review and evaluation of the performance of all staff is evident and completed at least annually - a.
-The evaluation should occur annually; - b.
-Managers who are clinically, administratively and experientially qualified conduct evaluations. - 14.
+- a.
+The evaluation should at a minimum occur annually; - b.
+Managers who are clinically, administratively and experientially qualified conduct evaluations. - 15.
 It is evident that the organization demonstrates administration of personnel policies without discrimination.